My blockchain fee is too high. Why? What should I do?

 - Consolidate your microdeposits in another third-party wallet, then send a larger amount to Wirex as one single transaction.
 That will help you reduce the blockchain fee for future exchanges and transfers.

-- If you are used to exchanging small amounts regularly, it might help to make larger amounts.
+- If you are used to exchanging small amounts regularly, it might help to use larger amounts.

 Have more questions?
 Submit a request